DataDog/chef-datadog/README.md

-# Datadog Chef Cookbook
+# Datadog Chef Cookbookerino

 The Datadog Chef recipes are used to deploy Datadog's components and configuration automatically.
-The cookbook includes support for:
+The cookbookerino includes support for:

 * Datadog Agent v7.x (default)
 * Datadog Agent v6.x